 - The Igor clan of Discworld is known to harvest organs or limbs... but only postmortem, and mostly from people who have received a transplant performed by an Igor at some point in their lives.
 The Igors also practice this extensively upon themselves/other Igors, and when an Igor says he's got his father's eyes, he's not being metaphorical.

 - In one of the Doctor Who Expanded Universe novels, this one is done rather weirdly.
 The Doctor is ill because something is the matter with one of his hearts.
-Luckily, the villain thought transplanting a Time Lord's heart to himself would help him time travel, so he stole it, curing the decaying heart problem but creating a new, massive-hole-in-the-Doctor's-chest problem.
+The villain thought transplanting a Time Lord's heart to himself would help him time travel, so he stole it, curing the decaying heart problem but creating a new, massive-hole-in-the-Doctor's-chest problem.
 Good Thing He Can Heal.
 One of his hearts was a link to Gallifrey, which he'd destroyed in "The Ancestor Cell" (different Time War—this one was against Faction Paradox).

 - Eveless Eden by Marianne Wiggins.
 An Intrepid Reporter discovers that the Romanian diplomat his girlfriend ran off with runs a company involved in selling blood products (everything from plasma to skin cream, as well as blood itself) taken from Ceausescu's hellish orphanage system.
 Thanks to the incompetent way the orphanages are run, HIV-tainted blood has long ago entered the system.

 - Christopher Moore's Island of the Sequined Love Nun has two Big Bads convincing an island full of people that they are the personification of the local Cargo Cult gods.
 It turns out they have a database composed of the natives' medical information and are running an on-demand black organ market, harvesting (among other things) kidneys, hearts, and corneas.